YunoHost/doc/install.md

 # Installation guide

 You have several ways to install YunoHost.
-The process may slightly differs whether it takes place at home or if you want to do it remotely, and regarding the hardware used.
+The process may slightly differs whether it takes place at home or if you want to do it remotely, and regarding the hardware used: **[See the requirements](/hardware)**

 This page lists few installation guides.